21108130/customer-support-assistant/README.md

 - **Interfaces:** a CLI (`app.py`) and a Streamlit web UI (`streamlit_app.py`), both built on the same orchestration core in `src/`.

-The design is optimized for a ~4-6 hour take-home: a focused knowledge-base entry is one chunk, every response carries labeled evidence, historical tickets are precedent (never policy), and unsafe/uncertain cases are escalated **before** the model is ever called.

 ## Quickstart